Packaging waste: apply to be an accredited reprocessor or exporter

 - suspend or cancel your accreditation – this will prevent you issuing ePRNs and ePERNs evidence notes

-The most serious offences may result in prosecution under other criminal law, for example, the Fraud Act.
+The most serious offences may also result in prosecution under other criminal law, for example, the Fraud Act.

 Standard recovery practices

-This table shows standard recovery and recycling practices and activities that can be accredited.
+The table shows the standard recovery and recycling practices and activities that can be accredited.
 Re-use can’t be considered for accreditation.
 You can’t issue ePRNs or ePERNs against the weight of production residues.

 |Packaging material||Accreditable process|